Apr 01, 2026

 Brenda R. Smyth, Supervisor of Content Creation

 Managers and leaders all want employees who take ownership of their work.
 They know the costs of disengaged workers: lost time, lost customers, lost innovation, and lost revenue.
+But we're mistaken when we assume engagement has anything to do with working onsite.
+Worker engagement is much more nuanced.

 Talk to any worker anywhere and you’ll hear some complaints.
 It’s human nature to fixate on a few things that frustrate us.

 And as managers, we know that some complaining is normal and often, making time to simply listen to the individual goes a long way.
 But what about when serious complaints and frustrations go unheard (which is much easier when workers aren’t in the office)?
-Or worse … when they stop complaining … because they stop caring?
+Or worse, when they stop complaining because they stop caring?

 Jim is in sales and his organization works with a Customer Relationship Management system that is cumbersome.
 He struggles to send emails, document contact history and retrieve records.
 He received little training on the system when he started and instead learns by trial and error (or by asking busy sales colleagues).
 The process is slow and he’s frustrated.
 But after his first few gentle hints to his manager about the system were brushed aside, he feels stuck with a system that slows him down.
 He stops caring about efficiencies.
 He stops mentioning his frustration.
 His sales are adequate and no one appears to care that they could instead be amazing.